 I am very excited to have joined Controlling Chemsex in supporting people connect with their sexual selves, and in developing healthy fulfilling relationships, so that they can enjoy living again.

-My name is Jennifer, and I am an Honorary Psychosexual and Relationship Therapist (PRT) presently in training with the London Diploma of Psychosexual and Relationship Therapy.
+My name is Jennifer, and I am a Psychosexual and Relationship Therapist.
 PRT is a branch of psychotherapy aimed at working with people who are experiencing challenges and difficulties in their sexual lives and in their relationships with others.
-As part of my training, I am starting my placement with Controlling Chemsex.
-I am looking forward to working with Controlling Chemsex and having the opportunity to support individuals through their journey with the challenges they may be facing.
+As part of my training, I had my placement with Controlling Chemsex, having the opportunity to support individuals through their journey with the challenges they may be facing.

 Other areas of my training have focused on the specialist areas of working with couples and individuals dealing with relationship issues and sexual difficulties.
 Before training as a PRT, I was an educationist and I taught from early years through to university level.
 I retrained as a psychodynamic therapist and a children’s counsellor.